sulu/SuluFormBundle/UPGRADE.md

 # Upgrade

 ## 1.0.0-RC6

-For the compatibility with `doctrine/orm ^2.6` the function names of the FromRepository are edited to avoid inheritance issues.
+For the compatibility with `doctrine/orm ^2.6` the function names of the FormRepository are edited to avoid inheritance issues.

  - `findById` changed to `loadById`
  - `findAll` changed to `loadAll`
  - `count` changed to `countByFilters`